Skip to content

 The VTB closes the gap between what the bank lends and what the buyer can put up out of pocket.

-From the lender’s point of view, a VTB is a positive signal.
+From the lender’s point of view, a VTB can be a positive signal, if it’s properly structured.
 If the seller agrees to finance part of the price, it means they believe in the business — and in the buyer’s ability to run it.
-That lowers the risk the bank perceives.
+That can lower the risk the bank perceives.

-And a bank that feels confident lends more easily, on better terms, and for a higher amount.
-In other words: a VTB often helps the seller secure a better total price — even if they don’t receive everything on day one.
+The more comfortable the lender is with the structure, the more likely the financing is to hold.
+In other words: a VTB can help the seller defend a better total price — even if they don’t receive everything on day one.

 That’s also why strategic buyers — those with synergies or more capital — often ask for a smaller VTB, or none at all.
 They have the means to close the financing structure another way.